Drops on a Penny

 Hydrogen bonds and surface tension give water some amazing properties.
 Let's use them to see how many drops of water fit on a penny.

 You might think that you can’t fit many drops of water on the surface of a penny.
 Pennies are just so small!
 In the Drops on a Penny experiment, though, you’ll experience surface tension and cohesion at their finest.
 How many drops of water can you fit?
 There’s only one way to find out… by adding one drop at a time!

 SICK Science® is a registered trademark of Steve Spangler, Inc. All Rights Reserved.

 - Eyedropper or pipette

-- Place the penny on a flat surface.
-The flatter the surface is, the better this experiment is going to go.
+Place the penny on a flat surface.
+The flatter the surface, the better this experiment is going to go.